Aaron-TheCreator/JS-Exercise-Functions-Arrays-Objects/README.md

 ### Task 1 - Set up Project

 - [V] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
+- [V] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [V] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [V] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [V] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
 - [ ] Push commits: git push origin `<firstName-lastName>`

 ### Task 2 - MVP